3 Must-visit Medici palaces in Florence

 Did you know that Catherine the Medici, who later became Queen of France by marriage to King Henry II, also lived here as a young girl?
 Even Hitler and Benito Mussolini once had dinner together in the gallery hall.

-The Magi Chapel in the Medici Riccardi Palace
+Medici palaces - Magi Chapel's frescoes in the Medici Riccardi Palace

 TIP: